5 Most Important Parts of a Resume (with Examples)

 2. Resume profile, objective or summary

-After your contact information, you may choose to include a resume profile, objective or summary depending on your preferences and goals.
+After your contact information, you may include a resume profile, objective or summary depending on your preferences and goals.
 In general, these can be helpful if they concisely describe your immediate employment goal, but it is not an essential component of a successful resume.
-You may prefer to include an objective or summary in a job-search letter or cover letter instead.
+You may prefer to include an objective or summary in a job-search or cover letter.

-A resume profile is a quick snippet of your skills and experience as it relates to the specific job you are applying for.
-You will need to modify your resume profile each time you apply for a different position.
+A resume profile is a quick snippet of your skills and experience as it relates to the specific job you seek.
+It would help if you modified your profile each time you apply for a different position.

-This optional part of your resume is one to two sentences or a list that outlines your top skills, experience and achievements as they relate to the position you are applying for.
-Your resume summary could include information like years of experience in a particular job or industry, skills you possess that are needed for the position and any specific achievements that demonstrate your eligibility for the job.
+This optional part of your resume is one to two sentences or a list that outlines your top skills, experience and achievements as they relate to the position you seek.
+Your resume summary could include information like years of experience in a particular job or industry, skills you possess needed for the position and any specific achievements that demonstrate your eligibility for the job.

 Read more: Writing a Resume Summary (With Examples)

-Your resume should include an experience section that clearly outlines the specific work and other experience you have that is relevant to the position you are applying for.
-You should include the companies you have worked for, the title you held at each company and the specific duties you had in your position.
+Your resume should include an experience section that clearly outlines the specific work and other experience you have that is relevant to the position you seek.
+Include the companies you have worked for, the title you held at each company and the specific duties of your position.
 You can also include any significant achievements or awards received in previous jobs you have held.

-If you have held several jobs, only include the last 10 to 15 years of your professional experience in this section.
-If you are a recent graduate, you can include internships and summer jobs as well.
-Remember to write your job descriptions in the past tense for previously held jobs and the present tense for your most recent experience if you are still employed there.
+If you've held several jobs, only include the last 10 to 15 years of your professional experience in this section.
+If you are a recent graduate, you can also include internships and summer jobs.
+Remember to write your job descriptions in the past tense for previous jobs and the present tense if you are still employed there.

 Social Media Manager, May 2015-Present

 The education section is also a necessary part of your resume.
-This component of your resume outlines your educational background as well as any academic achievements or awards you have received.
-You should include the name of the college you attended, the degrees you completed and honors or achievements you earned.
-If you are a recent graduate, you can include your high school education information as well.
+This component outlines your educational background and any academic achievements or awards you have received.
+Include the name of the college you attended, the degrees you completed and honors or achievements you earned.
+If you are a recent graduate, you can also include your high school education information.